This is a guide to EU flight cancellation compensation.

 Unfortunately, but flight cancellations happen more or less every day.

-So even if you don’t fly that often it’s still likely that sooner or later you are going to experience it yourself.
+So even if you don’t fly too often it’s still likely that sooner or later you are going to experience flight cancellation yourself.
 What happens if flight is cancelled?
 And what should you do next?
 See our step-by-step guide to cancellations.

 What else you should know: